How Do You File a Personal Injury Insurance Claim in Houston?

 Get Help from an Experienced Houston Personal Injury Lawyer

-Throughout your case, your attorney from Michael P. Fleming & Associates, P.C., will keep you informed about the progress of your investigation and any litigation that the attorney conducts on your behalf.
+Throughout your case, your attorney from Fleming Law, P.C., will keep you informed about the progress of your investigation and any litigation that the attorney conducts on your behalf.
 Additionally, your attorney will advise you of any settlement offers that you receive.
 The attorney can help you to evaluate the offer and determine whether it provides just compensation and meets your objectives.

-To learn more about how the personal injury insurance claims process works, and to discuss the specific facts of your case, contact us today at Michael P. Fleming & Associates, P.C.
+To learn more about how the personal injury insurance claims process works, and to discuss the specific facts of your case, contact us today at Fleming Law, P.C.
 We can bring more than three decades of legal experience to your case and a record of providing professional and compassionate representation to personal injury victims and their families in Houston and throughout Texas.
 Call or reach us online today for a free consultation.